Last Updated on October 24, 2023 by Sorin Petroj

 1. What is the difference between all-wood and composite blades?

 A composite blade combines wood veneers and other materials like carbon fiber.
-According to International Table Tennis Federation (ITTF rules), the required tournament blade must be at least 85% weight of wooden material.
+According to the International Table Tennis Federation (ITTF rules), the required tournament blade must be at least 85% weight of wooden material.

 The carbon layers make the blade stiffer, giving it more speed and a larger sweet spot.
 Some players prefer all-wood blades because they feel the ball better and have better control.